How to Get Rid of PFAS Chemicals in Water

-With characteristics that do not break down easily, the PFAS are known as the “forever chemicals ” that would persist and accumulate in our environment, gradually go in and build up into human bodies, causing potential risks to our health.
+With characteristics that do not break down easily, the PFAS are known as the “forever chemicals ” that would persist and accumulate in our environment, gradually go in and build up in human bodies, causing potential risks to our health.

 How to remove PFAS in water with home water treatment?

-Drinking water from PFAS contaminated water supplies is one of the most common ways to get exposed to the chemicals.
+Drinking water from PFAS-contaminated water supplies is one of the most common ways to get exposed to the chemicals.